 Today, people everywhere are celebrating fermentation products by placing a spoonful of kimchi on their morning toast or adding a splash of apple cider vinegar to their water.

-As I walked around the PSU Portland Farmers Market one Saturday, I saw fermented products everywhere I turned.
+As I walked around the PSU Farmers Market one Saturday, I saw fermented products everywhere I turned.
 The first fermented food that pops into my mind is sauerkraut because this was a traditional food in my family growing up.
 Let me tell you, there are so many more probiotic-filled and tasty ferments right at your hands!

 Top Ten Fermented Foods you can find at the Winter PSU Portland Farmers Market: